Canon 700D vs Sony RX0 II

 It is notable that the 700D has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX0 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 700D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 700D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 700D and RX0 II can be found, respectively, in the Canon 700D Manual (free pdf) or the online Sony RX0 II Manual.

 So what is the bottom line?
 Is the Canon 700D better than the Sony RX0 II or vice versa?
 The listing below highlights the relative strengths of the two models.